dfinity/portal/docs/developer-docs/setup/react-quickstart.md

 });
 ```

 For many projects, the code stored in the `src/declarations/hello_frontend/index.js` file can be used without making any edits or changes.
-However, some projects may have additional requirements, which may require editing the default webpack configuration.
+However, some projects may have additional requirements, which may require editing the default Webpack configuration.

 Webpack is a popular and highly-customizable module bundler for JavaScript applications.
 By default, new projects created with `dfx` have a default `webpack.config.js` file that makes it easy to add different modules, such as React or Markdown, that the project uses.